ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 Games with 2D, Indie, or Fantasy tags, however, are less likely to fall here.
 These often cater to more focussed audiences, where hype is better aligned with delivery.

-***Title*** Even critic reviews are dominated by negative comments

 <figure>
+  <p class = "figure_title"> Even critic reviews are dominated by negative comments </p>
   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/HighPop_LowAppr.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.26 - Top 15 games with greatest differences between popularity and appreciation scores. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.28 - Top 15 games with greatest differences between popularity and appreciation scores. </figcaption>
 </figure>

 An analysis of the reviews of the top 15 games with high popularity but low appreciation corroborates these findings, showing that, across all topics, the amount of negative comments is large.
 This is true even for critic reviews, which tend to have a higher percentage of positive comments, particularly when dealing with popular games.